 I joined the School of Modern Languages at Newcastle from the Institute of Latin American Studies at the University of Liverpool in July 2005.
 I work on the anthropology and sociolinguistics of the Andes.
 My research is based on field work in areas where both Spanish and Quechua are spoken (Ecuador, Peru and Bolivia).
 My PhD dealt with Quechua oral storytelling in highland Ecuador.
 Since then I have published widely on Quechua oral history; anthropological approaches to the study of language contact, especially translation issues; language politics and cultural identity in the Andes; and intercultural education policy for indigenous peoples.

-Sociolinguistics and anthropological linguistics of the Andes; Quechua-Spanish language contact; language ideologies; language policy in Latin America; language and cultural identity; issues of translation in multicultural settings; Critical Discourse Analysis in multicultural, postcolonial settings; Quechua language; interactive multimedia technology for the teaching of Quechua in context.
+Sociolinguistics and anthropological linguistics of the Andes; language and education policy and practice in the Andean states; language ideologies; language and cultural identity; issues of translation in multicultural settings; Critical Discourse Analysis in multicultural, postcolonial settings; Quechua language and Quechua-Spanish contact; interactive multimedia technology for the teaching of Quechua in its cultural context.

 Latin American indigenous social movements; Latin American government policy on multiculturalism.

 Current work builds on the outcome of a Leverhulme Trust funded project that gave rise to my book Por los linderos de la lengua: ideologías lingüísticas en los Andes, Lima: Instituto de Estudios Peruanos, 2007, 425 pages.
 The book applies Critical Discourse Analysis to a range of interviews on the topic of language and identity, conducted with speakers of Quechua, Aymara and Spanish during fieldwork in Ecuador, Peru and Bolivia.
 The book develops a 3-country comparative framework and applies theories of hybridity, transculturation, and borders to the study of the hegemonic effects of language use in multicultural postcolonial settings.